bleudev/pytecord_old_archive/CONTRIBUTING.md

 - Type Pull's description, name, name of commits, comments only on English!
 - Write commits about your topic (Update or fix docs or words is allowed)
 - Please type commit name according to the topic and grammatically correct
-- Write without PyLint errors
+- Please write without PyLint errors

 Thank you ^_^